 3. Visual aids

-Embrace calendars, planners, and to-do lists.
+Embrace implementing Executive Functioning strategies like using calendars, planners, and to-do lists.
 Visual aids help structure your thoughts, ensuring tasks don’t slip through the mental cracks.
 Visual representations of chunks of time can often be more useful than just seeing time and tasks listed.
 Digital calendars give us the ability to color-code time blocks, making it easier to quickly understand the different commitments you may be responsible for.
 Take advantage of included features such as text reminders for appointments, color coding of different types of events, task lists with due dates, and the ability to schedule recurring events.
 These calendars can be shared with family members and other accountability partners.

 4. Establish routines